 Living with any roommate can be a struggle, but furry, four-legged roommates can take your frustration to a new level.
-Those claws, teeth, and annoying habits can wreak havoc on any space, particularly a small apartment.
-If you’re really hoping to keep your apartment and belongings intact while living with a cat, you’ll have to take some steps to prevent your animal from destroying everything around it.
-Try some of these tips to keep your sanity and your security deposit.
+Those claws, teeth, and annoying habits can wreak havoc on any living space, particularly a small apartment.
+If you’re really hoping to keep your apartment and belongings intact while living with a cat in a small space, you’ll have to take some steps to prevent your kitty from destroying things in an attempt to amuse themselves.

-Set up a scratching post: Or several.
+Or several.
 If you’ve got a cat, don’t even bother trying to teach her not to scratch: It’s going to happen — it’s in their nature.
-Instead, try to provide places where she is allowed to scratch so you’ll both be happy.
+Instead, try to provide places where she is allowed to scratch to her heart’s delight so you’ll both be happy.
 Place scratching posts near places your cat already scratches or where she spends a lot of time.
 If she doesn’t take to it immediately, rub or spray the post with catnip or consider getting a taller post or one made with a different material.